llSourcell/AI_Jesus/README.md

 ## Usage

+1. Replace the api_key line with your openai api key

-Run the following to talk to jesus.
+2. Run the following to talk to jesus.

 `streamlit run jesus.py`